codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 >It is therefore your responsibility to make sure that steps that run in parallel place nice with each other.
 Currently Codefresh performs no conflict detection at all.
 If there are race conditions between your parallel steps (e.g multiple steps writing at the same files) the final behavior is undefined.
 It is best to start with a fully sequential pipeline and use parallelism in a gradual manner if you are unsure about the side effects of your steps

-## Pipeline parallel mode
+## Parallel pipeline mode

-To activate parallel mode for the whole pipeline you need to declare it excplitily at the root of the codefresh.yml file:
+To activate parallel mode for the whole pipeline you need to declare it explicitly at the root of the codefresh.yml file:

 ```
 version: '1.0'